webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Far-Step.md

 - Ability/Cost/2
 - Ability/Tier/Low
 - Ability/Pool/Intellect
-- Ability/Categories/MOVEMENT
+- Ability/Categories/Movement
 ---

 ## Far Step
+>2  Intellect

 You leap through the air and land some distance away.
 You can jump up, down, or across to anywhere you choose within long range if you have a clear and unobstructed path to that location.
 You land safely.
 Action.